CommClassroomOP/Community-Classroom-OP/README.md

 # Community Classroom OP

-This is so amazing community which is true.
+This is so amazing community which is True.